NannyML/nannyml/docs/datasets/ma_employment.rst

     :cells: 14

 Since categorical features are already encoded correctly for LGBM model (non-negative, integers-like), we don't need any preprocessing.
 We will just turn them into proper ``integers``.
-We will also rename target column to make things
+We will also rename the target column and convert target to ``int``:
-clear:

 .. nbimport::
     :path: ./example_notebooks/Datasets - Census Employment MA.ipynb